bayesxl/website/README.md

     Favourite prior : {Your Favorite Prior Distribution}

     Favourite {“terrain” | “cloud type” | “insectivore” | “racquet sport” | “quaint slang” | “kind of boat” | “celebrity hairstyle” | “capital city” | “seaside town” | “regular polyhedron” | “vitamin” | “noble gas” | “ancient ruin” | “tree” | “protein source” | “debunked scientific theory” | “scent” | “function f : R -> R” | “species in lepidoptera” | “frequency” | “curated collection of objects” | “pickled vegetable”} : {Your Favorite of That Thing; e.g. archipelago, bullocks, sycamore, rain, or yearly.
 “But Michael,” you say, “I don’t have a cached favorite of any of those things.
 Can’t I do a favorite movie or ice cream flavor?”
 No. Try harder.}

+Having "../" at the front of the filepath to the image is wrong for viewing the image on github, but right for the website.
+To check the image on github, change it to "./", and click Preview Changes.
+(But then switch it back to "../" before committing the change.)

 ## How to Preview Changes (on a Mac)